Making supply chains and logistics operations more sustainable through research and education.

 Prof. Marcos Ritel, PhD

-Assistant Professor for International Trade
+Assistant Professor of International Trade

 Kühne Logistics University - KLU